r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 be building R from source including debug symbols.
-It is recommended to build R without compiler optimizations (`-O0`) to make sure the debug symbols are precise (and only fall back to default optimizations if necessary to reproduce the problem).
+It is recommended to build R without compiler optimizations (`-O0`) to make sure the debug symbols are precise (and only fall back to default optimizations if necessary to reproduce the problem at hand).

 It is better not to build the R installer, but use R for debugging from the build tree, so that the sources are readily available for modification and also for the debugger (otherwise one would have to instruct the debugger where to find the sources; `directory` is the command for `gdb`).
 See the previous sections on building R from source.
+Also, building the installer takes much longer.

 When R is built with debug symbols this way, R packages installed by it from source will also have debug symbols.
-It may be convenient to install the package from a directory, rather than a tarball, e.g.
+For debugging, it may be convenient to install the package from a directory, rather than a tarball, e.g.

 ```
 tar xf PKI_0.1-11.tar.gz